 The essential key to building a good eBay reputation is always to give other traders the service you would hope to receive yourself.
 Here are some tips on how to make sure you offer the sort of service buyers are looking for, and that your buyers leave feedback that will boost your score.

-Earn eBay Feedback Before Your First Sale
+Increase eBay Feedback Before Your First Sale

 Few eBay buyers will want to buy from a seller without an established track record.
 It’s therefore sensible to buy a few inexpensive things on eBay before making your first item for sale, particularly if it’s a high-value item.
-Make sure to ask the sellers for feedback on your successful purchases and you’ll soon be showing a positive eBay feedback score with a comforting star beside your name.
+Make sure to ask the sellers for feedback on your successful purchases and you’ll soon be showing an increased eBay feedback score with a comforting star beside your name.

 Stick to eBay’s Own Seller’s Rules